abradley/dpkg-diffs/README.md

-`dpkg-diffs‘ performs what Redhat's `rpm --verify` does and a bit more.
+`dpkg-diffs` performs what Redhat's `rpm --verify` does and a bit more.

 The script will assure that the installed package files are identical to its downloaded or cached package.